danrot/advanced-webapplications-with-symfony/advanced-webapplications-with-symfony.md

 }
 ```

-The `Order` entity is only a list of products, for a more complete and complex
+The `Purchase` entity is only a list of products, for a more complete and complex
 example more information would be needed.

 It is very important to see here, that the entities have no dependencies on